Liverpool FC renew sponsorship deal with Standard Chartered

-LONDON English football club Liverpool FC has renewed its sponsorship deal with Asia-focused bank Standard Chartered Bank for another three years, they said on Tuesday.
+LONDON, April 21 English soccer club Liverpool FC has renewed its sponsorship deal with Asia-focused bank Standard Chartered Bank for another three years, they said on Tuesday.

 London-based Standard Chartered has been Liverpool's main shirt sponsor since the 2010/11 season and the new deal runs until the end of the 2018/19 season.